interconn-isp/skebby/README.md

 # Skebby

-TODO: Write a gem description
+This is a Ruby gem providing a wrapper around [Skebby](http://www.skebby.it/) RESTful API.

 ## Installation